bids-standard/bids-specification/src/03-modality-agnostic-files.md

 ```

 The purpose of this RECOMMENDED file is to describe properties of participants
-such as age, sex, handedness, species, strain, strain_rrid.
+such as age, sex, handedness, species and strain.
 If this file exists, it MUST contain the column `participant_id`,
 which MUST consist of `sub-<label>` values identifying one row for each participant,
 followed by a list of optional columns describing participants.